 “I can’t tell you how much the accessibility conversation has ended the design wars with clients.
 I’m still a newbie at it, but just understanding how it works has upped my game when it comes to asserting myself in my design decisions.
 And now they listen!”

-Don’t be the reason your clients spend more time and money fixing the color palette you created.
+Don’t be the reason your clients spend more time and money fixing the color palette or design you created.